-Maybe the most basic impediment to overcoming is our innate selfishness.
-Our goal, however, is to bear the character of our God, whose primary characteristic is love or outgoing concern for others.
+Perhaps the main impediment to overcoming is our innate selfishness.
+Our goal is to bear the character of our God, whose primary characteristic outgoing concern.

 We all have low days on occasion, but when our despondency turns to self-pity, we have a problem.
 The "woe is me" attitude can mire us in stagnation and severely hamper our growth because self-pity is just another form of self-centeredness.